What is Colorectal Cancer?

-What is Colorectal Cancer?Colorectal cancer (CRC) is cancer that starts in the colon or rectum.
+Colorectal cancer is cancer that starts in the colon or rectum.
 Most colorectal cancers start as a growth on the inner lining of the colon or rectum, called a polyp.
 If cancer forms in a polyp, it can grow into the wall of the colon or rectum over time.

-- Rectal bleeding (bright red blood) or blood in the stool
+- Rectal bleeding with bright red blood

 - Weakness and fatigue